 1860: The Naval Appropriations Act of June 22 changed the title of "purser" to "paymaster."

-1861: With the navy engaged in the Civil War, Congress creates a new grade of assistant paymaster with "An Act to provide for the Appointment of Assistant Paymasters in the Navy," July 17.
+1861: With the navy engaged in the Civil War, Congress created a new grade of assistant paymaster with "An Act to provide for the Appointment of Assistant Paymasters in the Navy," July 17.

 1862: "An Act to establish and equalize the Grade of Line Officers of the United States Navy" of July 16 created the new line officer ranks of rear admiral, commodore, lieutenant commander and ensign.
 For a monthly timeline of the changes to officer ranks in the wartime period, please see U.S. Army and Navy Officer Ranks During the Civil War.